Ray Jarvis (American football)

-Leon Raeminton "Ray" Jarvis (born February 2, 1949) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+Leon Raeminton "Ray" Jarvis (February 2, 1949 – August 3, 2026) was an American professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Norfolk State Spartans and was selected in the fifth round of the 1971 NFL draft.
 Jarvis played in the NFL for the Atlanta Falcons, Buffalo Bills, Detroit Lions, and New England Patriots.

+Jarvis died in Waukesha, Wisconsin on August 3, 2026, at the age of 77.